The Ultimate Guide to SMS Communication

 - Send messages outside of typical business or waking hours.

-- Offer SMS as your only communication channel.
+- Offer texting as your only communication channel.
 Integrate it seamlessly into your overall omnichannel strategy to give customers the flexibility to engage across multiple channels and boost customer satisfaction.

 - Send messages too often.
-Limit your SMS communication to about 2-6 messages per month to avoid overwhelming your customers and hurting your engagement.
+Limit your texting communication to about 2-6 messages per month to avoid overwhelming your customers and hurting your engagement.

 - Use a one-size-fits-all approach by sending the same message to all of your consumers.
 Segment your customer base based on demographics, behavior and preferences to deliver targeted, relevant messages.